aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 When saving a document to Odt format, use the [Password](https://apireference.aspose.com/net/words/aspose.words.saving/odtsaveoptions/properties/password) property of the [OdtSaveOptions](https://apireference.aspose.com/words/net/aspose.words.saving/odtsaveoptions) class.

-The following code example shows how to load and save OpenDocument encrypted with a password:
+The following code example demonstrates how to load and save OpenDocument encrypted with a password:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Load_Options-LoadAndSaveEncryptedODT.cs" >}}